What are Unit Linked Insurance Plans (ULIPs) and the charges applicable to them?

-Unit Linked Insurance Policies or ULIPs are insurance policies that offer the opportunity of wealth creation, while providing the security of a Life Cover.
-In ULIPs, a part of your money is dedicated towards your Life Cover and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
+ULIPs are insurance policies that offer the opportunity for the wealth creation while providing the security of a Life Cover.
+With ULIPs, a part of your investment is dedicated towards your Life Cover and the rest is assigned to a fund* which invests in equity, debt, or a combination of both.
 The returns depend on the performance of the fund opted by you.

 *Here, a fund is a collection of the money you paid as premiums and is managed by the insurance company to provide you better returns

 ##The Sum Assured is a fixed minimum amount that your nominee receives in your absence

 What are the different types of charges in ULIPs?

 It is important that you understand the premium break-up under your Unit Linked Insurance Policy.
 Once you decide the amount of premium to be paid and the Life Cover you want, the insurance company deducts a portion of the ULIP premium.
 This portion is called the Premium Allocation Charge and varies from product to product.

 The rest of the premium amount is invested in a fund or a mixture of funds of your choice.
 On this amount, Mortality Charges* and ULIP Administration Charges are then deducted periodically by the cancellation of units.
 Also, the value of ULIP Fund Management Charges# is reduced from NAV** on a daily basis.

 As mentioned above, the fund selected by you invests in either equity, debt or a combination of the two.
 Hence, the Fund Value## is the overall performance of the fund you have invested in.
 At maturity, you will receive an amount equal to your fund value at the end of your policy term.